Practice Management & Allied Staff News & Materials

 - Identify your current systems and work processes that use ICD-9 codes.
 This could include clinical documentation, encounter forms/super-bills, practice management system, electronic health record system, contracts, and public health and quality reporting protocols.
 It is likely that wherever ICD-9 codes now appear, ICD-10 codes will take their place.

-- Talk with your practice management system vendor about accommodations for both Version 5010 and ICD-10 codes.
-Contact your vendor and ask what updates they are planning to your practice management system for both Version 5010 and ICD-10, and when they expect to have it ready to install.
+- Talk with your practice management system vendor about accommodations for both Version 5010 updates and ICD-10 codes, and when they expect to have it ready to install.
 Check your contract to see if upgrades are included as part of your agreement.
-If you are in the process of making a practice management or related system purchase, ask if it is Version 5010 and ICD-10 ready.

 - Discuss implementation plans with all your clearinghouses, billing services, and payers to ensure a smooth transition.
-Be proactive, don't wait.
-Contact your payers, clearinghouse, billing service with whom you conduct business, ask about their plans for the Version 5010 and ICD-10 compliance, and when they will be ready to test their systems for both transitions.
+Contact your payers, clearinghouse, billing service with whom you conduct business, ask about their plans for ICD-10 compliance, and when they will be ready to test their systems for the transition.

 - Talk with your payers about how ICD-10 implementation might affect your contracts.
 Because ICD-10 codes are much more specific than ICD-9 codes, payers may modify terms of contracts, payment schedules, or reimbursement.